If you are interested in applying for an award, please email PDA for more information at email@example.com.

 Recognizes the activities and competence of dietitians regardless of their age, who have made distinctive contributions early in their career to the AND.

 Recognizes the excellence of educators in the Academy of Nutrition and Dietetics accredited and approved dietetic education programs.

 Recognizes emerging leadership and achievement of students enrolled in CADE-accredited and approved dietetics education programs and encourages participation in the Association.

-Undergraduate applicants must be enrolled in a CADE-accredited Didactic Program, Coordinated Program, or Dietetic Internship in the Philadelphia area.
+Undergraduate applicants must be enrolled in a ACEND-accredited Didactic Program, Coordinated Program, or Dietetic Internship in the Philadelphia area.

 Registered Dietitians currently enrolled in a nutrition-related, advanced degree program in a regionally accredited college or university in the Philadelphia area are also invited to apply.